 I thought this was an original insight, but it turns out that the idea of active sitting as “postural prophylaxis” for kids had already occurred to a friend of mine, Frode Skretting.
 He designed his RODEO chair specifically for use in schools in Norway.
 It’s beautiful and really very amusing to sit on [DEMO], or maybe I should say ride on.
 But when I asked Frode how much he charged schools for one of his chairs he replied “$800 dollars”.
 Amazed, I asked “And schools will pay that?” to which Frode replied, “Of course… in Norway”.
 Wow.
 Somehow in the USA we can’t afford glitter for preschoolers’ art projects; so it seems $800 chairs are off the table for most US schools.

 So, what to do?
 Well, how about this: let’s make active chairs that are free…

-No, really: We’ve designed a chair [HOLD UP Kids’ BB chair] that’s cut from plywood and then just snapped together using a self locking joint we invented (no screws, no glues).
-Mobility comes from a old tennis balls; these things are cheaper than free, because people pay to get rid them.
-And it’s height adjustable: if you have a shorter kid, saw off some legs; it’s plywood for cryin’ out loud.
+No, really: We’ve designed a chair [HOLD UP Kids’ BB chair] that’s cut from plywood and then just snapped together using a self-locking joint we invented (no screws, no glues).
+Mobility comes from old tennis balls; these things are cheaper than free, because people pay to get rid of them.
+And it’s height-adjustable: if you have a shorter kid, saw off some legs; it’s plywood for cryin’ out loud.
 The seat top is stitched on with a bit of bungee cord, like a button, it even looks like a button, so we’re calling it the Button Chair.
 [PUT DOWN BUTTON CHAIR]

 So, an active chair for around $5 worth of plywood.
 Think of it: high school shop projects could finally produce something useful: an active chair a kid can use for years.